Tallebudgera Post Office: History

 The site of the post office was part of an area of land acquired by Stephen Tobin through a Deed of Grant in 1870.
 In 1872, a mail receiving service office was opened and in 1878 the Tallebudgera Post Office officially opened with Stephen Tobin listed as the first Post Master.

 Although the post office provided an official government service, there is no documentary evidence to suggest the Tallebudgera building was ever owned by the government.
 The size of the post office, consisting of just one room, suggests that it was privately owned and built as even the smallest post offices built by the colonial government in the late nineteenth century period had floor areas larger than one room and often combined office space with living areas.
 That this building was never replaced by a more permanent, government building suggests, that in the eyes of the government, Tallebudgera was not deemed to be large enough to warrant a government facility.

 With Federation in 1901, postal and telegraph services became a Commonwealth responsibility.
 All administrative functions of the Tallebudgera Post Office were transferred to the Commonwealth, but the building remained privately owned.
 The post office provided a number of services including a trunk line and telephone exchange, postal services, cash-on-delivery parcels, money order and savings bank services, payment of old age and war service pensions and telegraph by telephone.
 However, in the years after the Second World War the range of facilities gradually declined and by the post office's permanent closure in 1958, only basic postal services were being provided.

-The ever growing landscape of the Gold Coast has left little evidence of its somewhat humble beginnings.
-Most early buildings have been demolished or relocated to other sites as development spreads throughout the area.
-The former Tallebudgera Post Office, as one of the Gold Coast's earliest, surviving buildings, vividly demonstrates the area's history and development.
+The rapid development of the Gold Coast has resulted in the loss of many early buildings.
+Most have been demolished or relocated to other sites.
+The former Tallebudgera Post Office, as one of the Gold Coast's earliest surviving buildings, illustrates the area's history and development.